croz-ltd/klokwrk-project/support/documentation/adr/content/0017-minimal-audit-metadata-in-RDBMS-projections.md

 from event handlers.
 For those reasons, we are leaving out those columns in the context of this ADR.

 ## Architectural Context
-* RDBMS projections (`cargotracker-booking-queryside-rdbms-projection-app`, `cargotracker-booking-queryside-rdbms-projection-model`)
+* RDBMS projections (`cargotracker-booking-queryside-rdbms-projection-app`, `cargotracker-booking-queryside-model-rdbms-jpa`)

 ## Decision
 **We will store the minimal set of event audit metadata in the following  columns of projection tables:**